Fine-tuning the ESM2 protein language model to understand the functional impact of missense variants

-\item Variant classification: using pathogenic variants from ClinVar and benign variants from ClinVar/gnomAD, we performed two-sided Fisher's exact test to identify protein features that are significantly associated with pathogenic or benign variants. \cref{fig_OR} shows that 10 features are enriched in pathogenic variants including active site, binding site, DNA binding site, trans-membrane, disulfide bond, $\beta$-strand, $\alpha$-helix, domain, repeat, and zinc finger.
-After detecting these 10 features, we used them to reclassify 1,692,568 VUS (with $0.1 <$ PoP $< 0.9 $) in gnomAD.
-We calculated a new PoP score by adding the PM1 evidence which is applied for missense variants located in the 10 protein features with significantly high enrichment of pathogenic variants.
-This resulted in the reclassification of 110,304 (6.5\%) variants from VUS to pathogenic.
+Using 46,504 pathogenic variants from ClinVar and 72,150 benign variants from ClinVar/gnomAD, we performed two-sided Fisher's exact tests to identify protein features significantly associated with pathogenic or benign variants.
+Figure \ref{fig_OR} highlights 12 features enriched in pathogenic variants, including active site, binding site, DNA binding site, transmembrane regions, disulfide bonds, $\beta$-strands, $\alpha$-helices, turns, domains, motifs, repeats, and zinc fingers.
+Leveraging these 12 features, we aimed to reclassify variants of uncertain significance (VUS) in gnomAD.

+To detect VUS, we applied ACMG/AMP criteria (see Appendix \ref{appendix}) and calculated a probability of pathogenicity (PoP) for all missense variants in gnomAD.
+A total of 1,692,568 variants with $0.1 <$ PoP $< 0.9$ were classified as VUS.
+We then refined the PoP score by incorporating PM1 evidence, applied to missense variants located in the 12 protein features with significant enrichment of pathogenic variants.
+This refinement led to the reclassification of 110,304 (6.5\%) VUS as pathogenic.